 As a solo traveller, by default, you have no one else but yourself to rely on which is an exceptional and liberating experience but until you can trust yourself enough to pull it off you’re left feeling more than a little apprehensive.

 Embrace your nerves

 In a way, those pre-travelling nerves are a crucial step in your trip preparation.
 It may not seem like it at the time but having that apprehension allows you to become more alert and more focused on what you need to do.

 I find that it helps me to think of my pre-trip nerves as my gut instinct warming up because on the road that alertness is vital for reading situations around you and legging it if you feel unsafe.

 Let’s face it, no one else is going to do it for you if you’re going solo.
 You need those nerves to remind you to check certain parts of your itinerary you’re unsure about, and to watch your bags like a hawk.
 This probably doesn’t apply to the seasoned solo travellers but for a beginner, it’s far better to feel nervous than be complacent because chances are you will be more prepared.

 You get to challenge yourself

-The decision to go solo travelling is a liberating experience even before you leave the country.
-But it’s not without its challenges.
+The decision to go solo travelling is a liberating experience even before your departure – but it’s not without its challenges.
 The prospect of the unknown is daunting, and it doesn’t help when you come across naysayers eager to add an anxious comment to the mix.
-But, in allowing yourself to trust your decision and to embrace those pre-travel nerves, you’ve already proved them wrong.
-Solo travel provides an opportunity to take control of the unknown and to shape it to your will.
-You get to decide who you want to be and where you want to go.
-It’s a challenge but once overcome it’s incredibly empowering.